Azure-Samples/azure-search-openai-demo/docs/customization.md

 #### Configuring parameters in the Azure Portal

 You may find it easier to experiment with search options with the index explorer in the Azure Portal.
-Open up the Azure Cognitive Search resource, select the Indexes tab, and select the index there.
+Open up the Azure AI Search resource, select the Indexes tab, and select the index there.

 Then use the JSON view of the search explorer, and make sure you specify the same options you're using in the app.
 For example, this query represents a search with semantic ranker configured: